emystein/water-jug-challenge/README.md

 # Water Jugs Challenge

-This project intent is to solve a variation of the Water Jugs problem
+This project's intent is to solve a variation of the Water Jugs problem.

 It provides a simple RESTful API to mix jugs to get to a target volume.